taatuut/ebmsolace/README.md

 In that case just execute `docker run...` command again after a few seconds.

-Check running containers with `docker ps -a`.
+List all containers with `docker ps -a`.
 To remove a container use `docker rm -f CONTAINER_ID`.

 ```
 docker ps -a